-Trade and grant receivables primarily comprise of \$3,847,000 (2017: \$3,537,000) of expenditure reimbursable under the Australian Government's R&D tax incentive scheme as well as \$2,029,000 from Mundipharma for VivaGel® BV licensing fees.
-Other trade receivables largely consist of royalty and research fees and are subject to normal terms of settlement within 30 to 60 days.
+Trade and grant receivables primarily comprise of \$4,898,000 (2018: \$3,847,000) of expenditure reimbursable under the Australian Government's R&D tax incentive scheme, with the balance related to customer receivables for VivaGel[®] licensing fees, product sales and royalties.
+Customer receivables are subject to normal terms of settlement within 30 to 60 days.